andrebraga7/quotme/README.md

 ## Home page

 ### Home
-This is the main ladning page with a top navigation menu with link to all pages and subheadings explaining the website features.
+This is the main landing page with a top navigation menu with link to all pages and subheadings explaining the website features.

 <details><summary><b>Home page logged out</b></summary>

 ![Home page](src/assets/readme/features/home.png)
 </details><br/>

+### Home Feed
+When the user is authenticated, the home page displays the home feed which shows the user all quotes from followed users only.

-<details><summary><b>Home page logged in</b></summary>
+<details><summary><b>Home feed logged in</b></summary>

 ![Home page](src/assets/readme/features/home_logged_in.png)
 </details><br/>